Amine-Belgacem/ncstudio-unlock-rse/README.md

 What initially appeared to be an application-level expiration mechanism turned out to involve multiple layers of protection and validation.

-The investigation progressed from `NKStudio.exe` and its timing and registration mechanisms to API-level tracing, integrity checks, IOCTL communication, device analysis, and finally kernel-mode debugging of the driver used by the NK300 CNC router machine.

 The expiration mechanism was ultimately located inside `Wh300a.sys`.
 After identifying and modifying the relevant expiration-check routine, the modified driver was deployed and tested on the target environment.

 The final result was a functioning NcStudio 7.0 installation without the original expiration restriction.